mighdoll/wgsl-linker/packages/mini-parse/doc/TaggedParserCombinators.md

 Here `seq` is a parser combinator function provided by the library.
 `seq` returns a new parser that sequentially runs a series of provided parsers.
-`seq` handles string arguments by converting them into into parsers that match the provided string.
+`seq` handles string arguments by converting them into parsers that match the provided string.
 So `fnDecl` is a parser that matches a string "fn" followed by an identifier, followed by a "(", followed by a ")".